Answering questions Equal pay: employer responsibilities

 If the employee or worker has asked you to provide statistics or policies, you should give them as much information as you can.
 For example they might ask you to provide:

-• information on the percentage of the workforce who are male or female
+• information on the percentages of men and women in the workforce

 • copies of recruitment or equality and diversity policies